joshmyersdean/dig/GETTING_STARTED.md

 When unzipped, they will create directories containing the chunked JSON files for all samples.
 If you are using our [dataloading implementation](dig/dataset.py), the unzipped directory will be the `json_directory`.
 The `img_directory` will correspond to where you downloaded the COCO+LVIS images.
 More specifics about the structure of the annotations can be found in [DATA.md](DATA.md).

+### Dataloading Implementation
+ If you are using our [dataloading implementation](dig/dataset.py), to avoid loading in large JSON files, we precomputed an index map of all json files for efficient dataloading.
+To cut down on time to construct these index maps, we provide pre-computed, pickled, index maps in `dig/index_maps`.

 ## RICE
 We provide a simple implementation of our proposed RICE evaluation metric in `dig/rice.py`.